 - College preparatory programs including those taken at Georgian College: Pre-health Sciences*

-- Academic and Career Entrance Certificate (ACE) program with communications and biology
+- Academic and Career Entrance Certificate (ACE) program with communications and biology and one additional science (chemistry or physics).

 Applicants must have an up-to-date immunization record in compliance with the Public Hospitals Act.
 Completion and submission of this record is required during registration in order to ensure your placement in clinical and field placement facilities.
 Students who do not provide this proof of Registration Requirement may be unable to complete clinical and field placements.